manikcloud/address-book-app/README.md

 ## CI/CD Integration
 The CI (`ci-Jenkinsfile`) and CD (`cd-Jenkinsfile`) pipelines are standardized across all application repositories.
 Developers only need to specify the repository name to integrate seamlessly.
 The setup is compatible with any Java Maven application.
 To adapt a new application, ensure that the name of the `prd` directory matches the artifact name in the application's `pom.xml`.

+## Use Cases

+### 1. Infrastructure Scaling
+**Scenario**: The platform engineering team recognizes the need to scale up the AKS infrastructure due to increasing loads.
+**Steps**:
+   - The team makes necessary modifications in the `Azure-k8s-infra-ops` repository using Terraform scripts.
+   - Terraform is executed to apply these changes.
+   - AKS infrastructure scales up to handle the increased load.

+### 2. New Service Deployment by Dev Team
+**Scenario**: A development team has built a new microservice and wishes to deploy it.
+**Steps**:
+   - The team pushes the application code to their respective application repository (e.g., `microservices-calculator-1`).
+   - A Docker image is created using the provided Dockerfile.
+   - The Helm chart from the `golden-chart` directory is customized using the `values.yaml` file in the `prd` directory.
+   - CI/CD pipelines are triggered to deploy the new service to AKS.

+### 3. Application Update by DevOps
+**Scenario**: A security vulnerability has been discovered in a library used by multiple applications.
+**Steps**:
+   - The DevOps individual updates the Docker image to include the patched library version.
+   - The updated image is pushed to the container registry.
+   - CD pipeline is initiated to roll out the updated image across all affected services.

+### 4. Role-Based Access Control (RBAC)
+**Scenario**: A new developer joins one of the LBUs and needs access to the application code without gaining privileges on the infrastructure.
+**Steps**:
+   - The platform engineering team ensures the new developer only has access to the specific application repository (e.g., `address-book-app`).
+   - The developer can now push code changes, but cannot modify infrastructure or Docker images.

+---